HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 The provider and CP have FHIR APIs.
 The CBO has a FHIR-enabled application.
 The patient has a FHIR-enabled application.

 The provider has a relationship with the CP, but not with the CBO.
 The use case assumes that the CP and the CBO have an established relationship.
 The provider may request to have the service delivered by a specific CBO.
-The CP may not accept the referra, be unable to perform the requested service, or may need to split the request into multiple tasks to be performed by one or more CBOs.
+The CP may not accept the referral, be unable to perform the requested service, or may need to split the request into multiple tasks to be performed by one or more CBOs.

 ##### Indirect Referral With Direct Light CBO - Detailed View
 {% include img.html img="DetailedIndirectReferralLight.svg" caption="Figure 3: Detailed Indirect Referral Light" %}